FAQs

 You probably know the serious concerns that the AKC has about low entry and small population breeds.
 The AKC Purebred Preservation Bank (AKC PPB) was developed to address those concerns and provide support and encouragement for preserving the genetic heritage of all purebred dogs.

 Following discussion at the January 2021 AKC Board meeting, Mr. Sprung recommended that AKC explore establishing a frozen semen program which would increase gene pools, ensure saving of quality producers, and make it easy for each Parent Club to take this step for their breed.
 Ultimately, this would assist the breeds and the breeders of today and in the future.
+The model of the Otterhound Reproductive Bank was studied, along with the inability of other Parent Clubs to duplicate their efforts.

 Why is this necessary?